 Documentation Guidelines for Learning Disabilities and Attention Disorders

-In order to determine reasonable accommodations for students with learning disabilities and/or attention disorders, the Academic Success Center (ASC) requires documentation which both establishes disability and provides adequate information on the functional impact of the disability.
+In order to determine reasonable accommodations for students with learning disabilities and/or attention disorders, Academic Success requires documentation which both establishes disability and provides adequate information on the functional impact of the disability.

 A 504 plan or Individual Education Plan (IEP) can be helpful, and may be considered sufficient documentation.